Greatest Places for Photos in Horse Country - Louisville Ky

 - Kentucky Derby Museum

-A museum celebrate the Kentucky Derby Experience. with exhibits, but also offers tours of Churchill Downs that include the Jockey's Quarters and more behind the scenes.
+The Kentucky Derby Experience includes exhibits, but also offers tours of Churchill Downs that include the Jockey's Quarters and more behind the scenes.

 - Secretariat, Kentucky's Thoroughbred racing legend.
 Penny Tweedy Chenery's dream come to life.

 Secretariat a racing legend that won the Triple Crown.
 Winner of the Belmont Stakes by 31 lengths.
 America's hero and racing legend.